Gerald B. Hickson, MD

 Since 1990, Dr. Hickson’s research has focused on why families choose to file suit, why certain physicians attract a disproportionate share of claims and how to identify and intervene with high-risk clinicians.
 His work has resulted in over 170 peer review articles and chapters and educational initiatives to promote disclosure of medical errors and address behaviors that undermine a culture of safety.
 Under his direction, the CPPA developed PARS® (Patient Advocacy Reporting System) and CORSsm (Coworker Observation Reporting System), programs that use unsolicited patient complaints and coworker observations as the basis for tiered interventions on high-risk clinicians.
 The PARS and CORS programs have been implemented in over 200 hospitals and health systems in the US.

-Dr. Hickson serves as the Vice-Chair on the board of the Institute for Healthcare Improvement (IHI).
-He has served as Chair of the Board of Directors of the National Patient Safety Foundation (NPSF) and as Chair of the Board of Professionals in Patient Safety (CBPPS).
+Dr. Hickson serves as the Chair of the board of Directors of the Institute for Healthcare Improvement (IHI).
+He also serves on the Board of Directors of Keck (USC) Health System and is a member of the International Regulatory Expert Advisory Group to the Australian Health Practitioner Regulations Agency (AHPRA).
+He has previously served as Chair of the Board of Directors of the National Patient Safety Foundation (NPSF) and Chair of the Board of Professionals in Patient Safety (CBPPS).
 He was also Chair of the Quality Care Committee for the National Association of Children’s Hospitals and Related Institutions (NACHRI) and member of the American Academy of Pediatrics’ Committee on Quality Improvement.